 Caird Park – Regional Performance Centre

-Although the sporting calendar may have paused last year, there is hope for a much smoother running in 2021 with even more spectacular events to look forward to.
-All eyes will be on Dundee with its brand-new Regional Performance Centre preparing to welcome some of the biggest names in Scottish sport.
-The sport facility centre will house a full-size indoor artificial pitch, an eight-court multi-sports hall, and outdoor velodrome and much more.
+There are loads of spectacular sporting events to look forward to in 2o22.
+All eyes will be on Dundee with its brand-new Regional Performance Centre.
+The sport facility centre houses a full-size indoor artificial pitch, an eight-court multi-sports hall, outdoor velodrome and much more.

 St James Quarter, Leith Street

-With 85 shops, 30 restaurants, two hotels and a cinema, the highly anticipated St James Quarter in Edinburgh is set to be a utopia for shopping and eateries when it opens later this year.
+With 85 shops, 30 restaurants, two hotels and a cinema, the recently opened St James Quarter in Edinburgh is a utopia for shopping and eateries.

 Pizza and prosecco night anyone?
 A trip to the cinema is about to get a whole lot better with Everyman Cinema.
 Swap your bucket of popcorn and soft drink for a glass of fizz and its delicious hot food offerings.
 Whether you choose to sit down and eat in the bar area or have your food & drink delivered to your seat, sit back and relax as you enjoy a mix of mainstream, independent and classic films.
 Strike lucky at Lane7 while you impress friends and family with your bowling skills or get ready to up your fashion game with its eclectic mix of high-street and designer stores including Zara, Calvin Klein, Stradivarius and & Other Stories – making its first Scottish store debut.